croweman/node-in-memory-cache/README.md

 Stores an object in cache.

 # options
- - storeUndefinedObjects: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.
+ - `storeUndefinedObjects`: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.
- - ttl: (default: global or instance level definition) Defines in seconds how long an object should be stored in memory.
+ - `ttl`: (default: global or instance level definition) Defines in seconds how long an object should be stored in memory.
-   0 = Forever
+   `0` = Forever

 If 'storeUndefinedObjects' is false. undefined, null and objects with an IsNull function that returns true will not be stored.